bermarte/js-quiz/planning/development-strategy.md

 - [ ] Increase the score by one after selecting a right answer
 - [ ] No increment if the answer is wrong
 - [ ] Show the score after each selection
-- [ ] Show the total score at the end of quiz
-- [ ] Show the message 'failed' if the user fails the quiz (optional)
-- [ ] Show the message 'passed' if the user passes the quiz
-- [ ] Use an Emoji (optional)

 This user story is developed on the branch `score`
 This branch is merged to the `master` branch after completion

 ---

-## 5 Get Feedback
+## 5 Review the quiz

-**As a user I want to know the correct answers for incorrect questions**
+**As a user I want to have an overview of the quiz once is completed**

+Once the quiz is completed the results are shown
 <!--
 - _show me the correct answer if I choosed wrong option_
 - _I can see the right answer for each question along with my score_
 - ...
 -->

+- [ ] Show the message 'failed' if the user fails the quiz (optional)
+- [ ] Show the message 'passed' if the user passes the quiz
+- [ ] Use an Emoji (optional)
-- [ ] Display the correct answer in green
+- [ ] Display all the correct answers in green
-- [ ] Display all correct answers if there was more than one options
+- [ ] Display all the wrong answers in red
-- [ ] Display the score
+- [ ] Display the final score

-This user story is developed on the branch `correct-answer`
+This user story is developed on the branch `review-quiz`
-This branch is merged to the `master` branch after completion.
+This branch is merged into the `master` branch after completion.

 ---